 Elder Care Service's Elder Day Stay (adult day care) is a care solution for seniors experiencing physical or mental disability who require continual supervision allowing caregivers to continue to work or receive respite from their caregiving responsibilities.
+Scholarships are available through the agency's fundraising efforts.
 In addition to continual supervision, the staff provides: